 I received the full spectrum of tests and the process was explained to me.
-We decided on a way to move forward and long answer short, allergy shots are effective.
+We decided on a way to move forward.
+I strongly believe that allergy shots are effective.

 My fatigue is gone.
 I only need 7 hours of sleep a night and I wake up energized and ready to go.
 I’ve also been able to hold a job.

 I suffered from allergies year-round, not just seasonally.
 I was desperate to find a solution and I’ve followed the schedule outlined by my doctor.